warrenrhodes/melfret-delivery-client/README.md

 There are also many [community plugins](https://nx.dev/community) you could add.

-## Generate an application

-Run `nx g @nrwl/react:app my-app` to generate an application.

-> You can use any of the plugins above to generate applications as well.

-When using Nx, you can create multiple applications and libraries in the same workspace.

 ## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `nx g @nrwl/workspace:library mylib` to generate a library.

 > You can also use any of the plugins above to generate libraries as well.